briceburg/motdable/README.md

 as "Play Calls" and hosts as "Players".
 The interface where you choose the player and call to execute is called the "Coordinator".

+Subsequently the program was refactored to use conventional naming, with the note: Sunday != Monday.

+### Code Overview

+Motdable was written in django-rest-framework and packages a AngularJS application to interact with playbook execution.

+The django-rest-framework application is under **motdable/api**.
+It provides CRUD management of Playbooks and Hosts via its Web Browsable API.
+Naturally it exposes a REST interface which is leveraged by the AngularJS interface.

+The AngularJS interface (aka the "Coordinator") is under **motdable/coordinator/static**.
+It allows the selection of playbooks and hosts to run them against, and asynchronously triggers these via an XHR call to the playbook executer under **motdable/coordinator/views.py**.

 ### Installation